neutralinojs/neutralinojs.github.io/docs/api/window.md

 title: Neutralino.window
 ---

-`Neutralino.window` namespace contains methods related to the current native window instance.
+The `Neutralino.window` namespace contains methods related to the current native window instance.
 This namespace's methods will work only for the [`window`](/docs/configuration/modes#window) mode.

 ## window.setTitle(title)